 Finding a Typewriter in the Most Everyday of Places, and Buying One

 DAY TWO.
-Tonight, as I walked away from Office Warehouse with my brand new Olympia Traveller Deluxe, I was momentarily in deep thought: how was it possible that I have been in and out of that place, unaware that I was sharing a room with a shelf full of typewriters?
+Tonight, as I walked away from Office Warehouse with my brand new Olympia Traveller Deluxe, I was momentarily in deep thought: how was it possible that I had been in and out of that place, unaware that I was sharing a room with a shelf full of typewriters?
 How, Riz?

 Let it be known that today, July 24, 2009, I found my first typewriter.
 At Office Warehouse.
 In the same shelf where the printers, calculators, and USB gadgets are.
-Right beside the office desks where I’d usually hang out checking out stuff I need for my home office.
+Right beside the office desks where I usually hang out checking out stuff I need for my home office.
 How come I didn’t notice the typewriters there before?

-Found: Olympia Traveller Deluxe2/30.
+2/30.
 Meet Henry, My Olympia Traveller Deluxe

 It wasn’t love at first sight though, mind you.
 You see, a few hours earlier, I was able to get my hands on an actual, oh-wow-I-can-feel-it-in-my-fingers vintage Hermes 3000 at the Grand Thrift Shop at Cubao Expo.
 The guy was selling it to us at PhP 2900, waaay cheaper than the $250 (+$150 shipping) unit I’ve been considering to purchase from an Etsy store.
 But the Hermes 3000 at Cubao-X was old and rickety and unmaintained.
 It could type a bit, but it kept getting stuck.
 The owner said he was selling it mostly as a decorative element.